Shuttle-SE/Shuttle-SE.github.io/README.md

 # Welcome to Shuttle!

-Shuttle is a PoS cryptocurrency promoting Space Travel Tech.
-Development.
-We would like Space Travel to become fast and comfortable while being cost effective.
+Shuttle is a PoS cryptocurrency promoting Space Travel Tech. development.
+We would like "Space Travel" to become fast and convenient while being cost effective and comfortable.

 Shuttle is a coin that plans to implement funding and development of companies based in the Space Tech.
 Industry.